hashgraph/hedera-mirror-node/docs/importer/README.md

 The citus image is built and then pushed to our [Docker Hub repository](https://hub.docker.com/repository/docker/mirrornodeswirldslabs/citus/general).
 A multi-platform alpine linux image is built in order to be used for local testing (arm64 on M-series Macs).
-This image will need to be maintained until the [upstream builder](https://github.com/citusdata/docker/tree/master) provides a multi-platform supporting arm64.
+This image will need to be maintained until the [upstream builder](https://github.com/citusdata/docker/tree/master) provides a multi-platform build supporting arm64.

 In production and ci environments, citus is enabled through stackgres SGShardedCluster and doesn't use the custom image.